Prenasalized consonant: Oceania

 An example of the unitary behavior of prenasalized stops is provided by Fijian.
-In this language, as in many in Melanesia and also reconstructed for Proto-Oceanic, there is a series of voiceless stops, /[p, t, k]/, and a series of prenasalized stops, /[ᵐb, ⁿd, ᵑɡ]/, but there are no simple voiced stops, /[b, d, ɡ]/.
+In this language, as in many in Melanesia and also reconstructed for Proto-Oceanic, there is a series of voiceless stops, /[p, t, k]/, and a series of prenasalized stops, /[mb, nd, ŋɡ]/, but there are no simple voiced stops, /[b, d, ɡ]/.
 In addition, Fijian allows prenasalized stops at the beginning of a word, but it does not allow other consonant sequences.
 Thus the prenasalized stops behave like ordinary consonants.
 In some Oceanic languages, prenasalisation of voiced consonants depends on the environment.
-For example, in Raga, b and d are prenasalized when the preceding consonant is nasal (noⁿda "ours"), but not elsewhere (gida "us").
-Uneapa has prenasalization word-medially, but not word-initially (goᵐbu "yam").
+For example, in Raga, b and d are prenasalized when the preceding consonant is nasal (nonda "ours"), but not elsewhere (gida "us").
+Uneapa has prenasalization word-medially, but not word-initially (gombu "yam").

 When Tok Pisin is spoken by people in Papua New Guinea who have similar phonologies in their languages, voiced consonants are prenasalized.
 For example, the preposition bilong (from English belong) is pronounced /[ᵐbiloŋ]/ by many Melanesians.
 The prenasalization behaves as a phonetic detail of voicing, rather than a separate segment.

 Australia

 Prenasalized stops are also found in Australia.
 The Eastern Arrernte language has both prenasalized stops and prestopped nasals, but does not have any other word-initial consonant clusters.
-Compare /[mʷarə]/ "good", /[ᵐpʷaɻə]/ "make", /[ᵖmʷaɻə]/ "coolamon".
+Compare /[mʷarə]/ "good", /[mpʷaɻə]/ "make", /[pmʷaɻə]/ "coolamon".

+History of study

+Prenasalized stops have been documented as speech sounds as far back as 1595.
+The Jesuit missionary and scholar Joseph of Anchieta describes their existence in the Tupi language of Brazil in his grammar of Tupi:

+nunqua se pronuncia B. in principio dictionis sem m. & posto que por jicuria se escreuesse sem m. sempre se lhe ha de prepor, vt pró Baê, dizse, Mbaê, porque precedente o genitiuo, ou adiectiuo não he soffriuel pronunciarse sem m. ("...B is never pronounced at the beginning of a word without m; and although, because of the language's orthography, it may be written without m, m must always be prefixed to it.
+Thus, instead of Baê, one says Mbaê, because after a preceding genitive or adjective it is impossible to pronounce it without m.")